top of page

 File with Tax Authorities

 All financial statements must follow Dutch accounting standards when submitting them to the Dutch Chamber of Commerce.
 For Dutch companies, it's crucial that management prepares and files annual accounts on time.
-After the financial statements are ready, they must be filed with the Chamber of Commerce within 8 days of adoption.
+Upon completion of the financial statements, they must be submitted to the Chamber of Commerce within 8 days after their approval.
 Delays in filing could lead to fines.
 Entities dealing with challenges like bankruptcy or unexpected events like Covid-19 can explore exceptions to filing requirements.

 Entity management must comply with legal obligations to avoid potential liability, especially when financial statements are not adopted on time.
 The authorization process, which includes using eHerkenning for filing financial statements, must be done correctly.
 If all shareholders make up the management, signing the annual accounts indicates adoption and discharge, simplifying the process for such cases.